ninest/NSR/src/content/articles/basic-military-training.md

 ## Battle Innoculation Course
 BIC is a short event that usually takes up less than half a day.

+## Route March
+- Try to be in front of the platoon.
+You'll never have to run to catch up, and you'll get a better view of Singapore.

 ## Passing-Out Parade
 Learn the [Infantry Song](/songs#infantry-song) and [BMT Roar](/songs#bmt-roar).

 ## Videos
 ### Hand Grenade
 <youtube-video id="CgT7Thc0_Ws"></youtube-video>